Mastering the Skies: The Dawn of Commercial UAV Drones

 Detecting abnormal forest temperatures.
 Coaching people as they exercise.
 Locating poachers.
 What’s the common denominator in these seemingly disparate tasks?
 In the not-so-distant future, they will all be accomplished by commercial drones.

-Although the first airplane was invented 15 years before the first pilotless aircraft, the unmanned aerial vehicle (UAV) has greatly progressed in capabilities – debatably, even surpassing airplanes – and the commercial sector is eager to jump on the plethora of opportunities it provides.
+Although the first airplane was invented 15 years before the first pilotless aircraft, the unmanned aerial vehicle (UAV) has greatly progressed in capabilities – debatably, even surpassing airplanes – and the commercial UAVs sector is eager to jump on the plethora of opportunities it provides.

-The commercial drone market in the U.S. was valued at $5.8 billion in 2018, but it stands to surge to $129.2 billion by 2025, a possible 56.5% compound growth rate, according to Grand View Research.
+The commercial UAVs drone market in the U.S. was valued at $5.8 billion in 2018, but it stands to surge to $129.2 billion by 2025, a possible 56.5% compound growth rate, according to Grand View Research.

 In this article, I’m going to explain how commercial drones have evolved, how they will be utilized in the future and what challenges drone manufacturers and users will have to overcome.

-The Evolution of Commercial Drones
+The Evolution of Commercial UAVs

 The first pilotless winged aircraft – the Ruston Proctor Aerial Target – was built in 1916.
 It was radio-controlled, like a more archaic version of modern drones.